Animals of the Galapagos – 21 Famous Species in the Archipelago

 9. Lava Heron

-These herons are lightning fast.
+These herons are lightning fast compared to other animals of the Galapagos.
 They stalk the shoreline and can catch crabs at a rate of 2-3 per minute, stabbing them with their sharp beaks.
 They’re very impressive little hunters.

 They live throughout the Galapagos, and you can see them year-round.